 LONDON, United Kingdom — In order to better understand the evolving relationship between fashion companies and their employees, BoF surveyed nearly 3,500 professionals working in more than 70 countries to identify the issues that will define the fashion workplace of the future.

 In the first of a three-part BoF Careers white paper series, we deep dive into how fashion companies big and small can engage, develop and retain Gen-Z and Millennial talent.
-Sharing objective feedback from both generational cohorts and revealing the disparity between employee sentiment and action on key substantive issues, The Truth About Gen-Z and Millennial Fashion Employees provides HR professionals and business leaders an unprecedented insight into what drives fashion’s youngest professionals.
+We share objective feedback from both generational cohorts and reveal the disparity between employee sentiment and action on key substantive issues, The Truth About Gen-Z and Millennial Fashion Employees provides HR professionals and business leaders an unprecedented insight into what drives fashion’s youngest professionals.

 “Millennial and Gen-Z [employees] will walk if they don’t feel like they’re being respected,” says Molly Logan, co-founder of Irregular Labs, a Gen-Z think tank.
 Indeed, Deloitte reported last year that more than 90 percent of Millennials expected to stay in a job for fewer than three years, compared to the 37 percent of Gen-X leaders who said they are contemplating leaving their current role to advance their careers, the Harvard Business Review reported this year.